 Types of Business Plans

-Two main types of business plan are typical: traditional and lean startup.
+Two main types of business plans are typical: traditional and lean startups.
 Traditional business plans are detailed documents that can be dozens of pages long.

 The other business plan defined here — a lean startup plan — is a quick summary of your business.
 This type of plan can be as short as a single page and requires less time to create.
 However, it must still include key elements of your business, such as the value you will deliver to customers, who your customers are, the infrastructure you will use, and how you will pay for it all.

 The type of business plan you choose to develop will depend on your audience, whether you want to raise funds or want a simple plan to remind you of your goals.
 Many businesses have different versions or an easily adaptable plan that can be tailored to a specific purpose.

 Readers of a traditional business plan expect to see certain categories, which we will explore below.
 Not every section is required, but many have the information that banks, investors, and venture capitalists look for when deciding whether to risk their money on your new enterprise.
 Most traditional business plans use a combination of the following nine categories.

 The executive summary highlights the key points about your business, including product or service, mission statement, leadership team, location, and other important information.
 Because it gives an overview of your entire plan, many people find it easiest to write this section last.
 If you plan to ask for funding from a bank or private investor, include financial information and your growth plans.
 Investors and other stakeholders should understand what your company is and how it plans to be successful.